sftpgo/docs/docs/config-file.md

 - `public_key_algorithms`, list of strings.
 Public key algorithms that the server will accept for client authentication.
 The supported values are: `ecdsa-sha2-nistp256`, `ecdsa-sha2-nistp384`, `ecdsa-sha2-nistp521`, `rsa-sha2-512`, `rsa-sha2-256`, `ssh-rsa`, `ssh-dss`, `ssh-ed25519`, `sk-ssh-ed25519@openssh.com`, `sk-ecdsa-sha2-nistp256@openssh.com`.
 Default values: `ecdsa-sha2-nistp256`, `ecdsa-sha2-nistp384`, `ecdsa-sha2-nistp521`, `rsa-sha2-512`, `rsa-sha2-256`, `ssh-ed25519`, `sk-ssh-ed25519@openssh.com`, `sk-ecdsa-sha2-nistp256@openssh.com`.
 - `trusted_user_ca_keys`, list of public keys paths of certificate authorities that are trusted to sign user certificates for authentication.
 The paths can be absolute or relative to the configuration directory.
 - `revoked_user_certs_file`, path to a file containing the revoked user certificates.
 The path can be absolute or relative to the configuration directory.
 It must contain a JSON list with the public key fingerprints of the revoked certificates.
 Example content: `["SHA256:bsBRHC/xgiqBJdSuvSTNpJNLTISP/G356jNMCRYC5Es","SHA256:119+8cL/HH+NLMawRsJx6CzPF1I3xC+jpM60bQHXGE8"]`.
 The revocation list can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
 Default: "".
+- `opkssh_path`, absolute path to the `opkssh` binary used for [OpenPubkey SSH](https://github.com/openpubkey/opkssh){:target="_blank"} integration.
+SFTPGo is typically run under a dedicated user (for example, the `sftpgo` system user on Linux).
+Ensure that this user has the appropriate system-level permissions to access the `opkssh` binary and its associated configuration files.
+The `trusted_user_ca_keys` and `opkssh_path` settings are mutually exclusive.
+Default: "".
+- `opkssh_checksum`, expected SHA256 checksum of the `opkssh` binary.
+It is verified at application startup.
+Default: "".
 - `login_banner_file`, path to the login banner file.
 The contents of the specified file, if any, are sent to the remote user before authentication is allowed.
 It can be a path relative to the config dir or an absolute one.
 Leave empty to disable login banner.
 - `enabled_ssh_commands`, list of enabled SSH commands. `*` enables all supported commands.
 [More information](ssh.md#ssh-commands).
 - `keyboard_interactive_authentication`, boolean.
 This setting specifies whether keyboard interactive authentication is allowed.
 If no keyboard interactive hook or auth plugin is defined the default is to prompt for the user password and then the one time authentication code, if defined.
 Default: `true`.